TotallyInformation/uibuilder-vuejs-component-extras/gauge/README.md

 <gauge ref="gauge1" />
 ```
 That will display with default settings and a value of 0 until you have sent it some data.

+Note that you can still use the other props as shown in the [next section](#vuejs-only-usage).
+These can be useful if you want to
+have default values before the first msg is sent.

 To send a value to the gauge, all you need in Node-RED is to send a msg like the following to your uibuilder Node.